microsoft/PowerBI-visuals-StrippetsBrowser/README.md

 ## Building

+1. Run `npm install` to download the dependencies.
-Run `npm run package` to package the visual.
+2. Run `npm run package` to package the visual.

 A `.pbiviz` file will be generated in the `dist` folder